zmkfirmware/zmk/docs/docs/user-setup.md

 or the one that is part of your keyboard).
 The controller should appear in your OS as a new USB storage device.

 Once this happens, copy the correct UF2 file (e.g. left or right if working on a split), and paste it onto the root of that USB mass storage device.
 Once the flash is complete, the controller should automatically restart, and load your newly flashed firmware.
+It is recommended that you test your keyboard works over USB first to rule out hardware issues, before trying to connect to it wirelessly.

 ## Wirelessly Connecting Your Keyboard

 ZMK will automatically advertise itself as connectable if it is not currently connected to a device.
-You should be able to see your keyboard from the bluetooth scanning view of your laptop or phone / tablet.
-It is reported by some users that the connections with Android / iOS devices are generally smoother than with laptops, so if you have trouble connecting, you could try to connect from your phone or tablet first to eliminate any potential hardware issues.
+You should be able to see your keyboard from the bluetooth scanning view of your computer or phone / tablet.
+It is reported by some users that the connections with Android / iOS devices are generally smoother than with laptops, so if you have trouble connecting, you could try to connect from your phone or tablet first to eliminate any potential hardware issues with bluetooth receivers.

 ZMK supports multiple BLE “profiles”, which allows you to connect to and switch among multiple devices.
 Please refer to the [Bluetooth behavior](behaviors/bluetooth.md) section for detailed explanations on how to use them.
+If you don't make use of the mentioned behaviors you will have issues pairing your keyboard to other devices.

 ### Connecting Split Keyboard Halves